briwandt/aws-live-threat-detection-and-response-lab/README.md

 This project simulates a real‑world cloud incident response pipeline and showcases automated remediation patterns used by security engineering teams.

 ## 📌 Architecture Overview
-GuardDuty generates or simulates findings.

-EventBridge receives all findings on the default event bus.
+GuardDuty generates or simulates findings, which are received by EventBridge on the default event bus.

-EventBridge rule filters for severity 9.0–10.0.
+EventBridge applies a rule to filter findings with severity **9.0–10.0**.

-IAM role allows EventBridge to invoke Lambda and publish to SNS.
+An IAM role allows EventBridge to invoke a Lambda function and publish to SNS.

-Lambda performs containment by updating EC2 security groups.

-SNS sends an email alert to the responder.
+The Lambda function updates EC2 security groups to perform containment, and SNS sends an email alert to the responder.

-Flow:
+**Flow:**
-GuardDuty → EventBridge → Lambda + SNS → EC2 isolated + email alert delivered
+**GuardDuty → EventBridge → Lambda + SNS → EC2 isolated + email alert delivered**

 ## 🚌 EventBridge Default Event Bus